-The expansion and improvement of the A12 was in the 2015 to 2020 Road Improvement Programme for widening to three lanes each way.
-It has now been carried forward into the 2020 to 2025 programme.
-Highways England have announced a preferred route which will continue to run through Marks Tey but with its junction moved.
-It is anticipated to be completed in 2028. https://highwaysengland.co.uk/projects/a12-chelmsford-to-a120-widening-scheme/
+3.13 The expansion and improvement of the A12 was in the 2015 to 2020 Road Improvement Strategy (RIS1) for widening to three lanes each way.
+It has now been carried forward into the 2020 to 2025 strategy (RIS2).
+National Highways (formerly Highways England until Sept.
+2021) have announced a preferred route which will continue to run through Marks Tey but with its junction moved.
+It is anticipated to be completed in 2028. https://nationalhighways.co.uk/our-work/east/a12-chelmsford-to-a120-widening-scheme/